 This makes a distributed ledger an ideal technology for storing identity data as well as the complete history of its usage — perfect for auditability.
 All of the data is encrypted with the person’s own public cryptography key, so only they can decrypt it and authorize its use with their corresponding private key.

-While 1Kosmos can be deployed using other blockchain technologies, we’ve selected Etherium as our base deployment technology
+While 1Kosmos can be deployed using other blockchain technologies, we’ve selected Ethereum as our base deployment technology

 In addition to using an Ethereum private distributed ledger to create and store Distributed Identifiers (DIDs), BlockID has built a privacy layer around Ethereum to leverage smart contracts.
 Smart contracts broker the request and exchange of information between the user and your authorization systems, seamlessly and automatically.